 04 of 12

-Mange is caused by a skin mite that burrows beneath the skin.
+Mange is caused by a skin mite that burrows into the hair follicles.
 Some types of mange mites, such as the demodex mite, actually are a normal part of the dog's skin.
-But puppies that don't have a fully mature immune system can develop skin problems as a result of the mange mite irritation.
-While most cases of this skin disease aren't serious and puppies outgrow the problem, a percentage of dogs develop devastating skin problems and need medical care.Continue to 5 of 12 below.
+But puppies that don't have a fully mature immune system can develop skin problems as a result of overgrowth of the mite population which can cause irritation.
+When localized to small areas of the skin, this skin disease isn't serious and most puppies outgrow the problem, however the infection can often spread to affect the entire dog and secondary infections can occur which can be very uncomfortable.
+In addition, when this condition occurs in adult dogs, it is usually a sign of another, more serious health problem suppressing your dog's immune system.Continue to 5 of 12 below.

 05 of 12

-Sarcoptic mange also is caused by a skin might that's difficult to see without magnification.
+Sarcoptic mange also is caused by a skin might that cannot be seen without magnification.
 This type of mange is very contagious between dogs—it may even affect you!—and causes severe itching so that puppies scratch and can damage their own skin trying to relieve the discomfort.
 The veterinarian must diagnose the problem before you can treat it.

 06 of 12